-This year's event on Thursday 17 May will celebrate the fantastic work of all of our volunteers, as well as recognising twelve individuals who have gone above and beyond expectations.
-This year also sees the introduction of the new Outstanding Campaigner award, which celebrates those who have created, developed and delivered a student campaign which has had a positive impact on the student and wider community.
+This year's event on Thursday 17 May celebrated the fantastic work of all of our volunteers, as well as recognising twelve individuals who have gone above and beyond expectations.
+This year also saw the introduction of the new Outstanding Campaigner award, which celebrates those who have created, developed and delivered a student campaign which has had a positive impact on the student and wider community.

 Find out more about this year’s outstanding volunteers and their achievements.

 Emma is enthusiastic in her role, striving to ensure that students are represented at the University, and ensure their voices are heard and considered.
 She has been pro-active and shown great initiative, expanding her role by in getting involved in projects within her Faculty.
 Emma has created her own events in the Faculty to provide inclusive opportunities for course reps.

 Harriet is passionate and driven.
 She has thrown herself into a number of opportunities across MMU Sport as well as being part of the Mountaineering Club and a Sports Volunteering Ambassador.
 She has been heavily involved with the ‘This MMU Girl Can’ campaign, ‘Zone out week’ and is now working on her own campaign about positive body image.
 Her enthusiasm and active engagement with students has set the foundations for a campaign to break down barriers to participation, so that anyone can feel the many benefits of sports.
 In her role as Sport Volunteering Ambassador, Harriet has actively promoted inclusivity and accessibility to sport opportunities, through being involved in sport herself and by writing about her own experience.

 Chair of Time to Change, Committee Member of Feminist Society